-The HEC offers a fully functioning simulation lab.
-Developed in collaboration with Southwestern Vermont Medical Center, the Sim Lab provides our students with the opportunity to work on an entire multicultural, anatomically correct, “virtual family” that includes male and female adults and children as well as a baby, for the ultimate nursing practice experience.
+Campus facilities include a dedicated low-fidelity skill laboratory, high-fidelity simulation and x-ray laboratories, technologically advanced classrooms and conference space, as well as ample offices with a secure file area.
+The simulation lab, developed in collaboration with Southwestern Vermont Medical Center, a Magnet-designated hospital in Bennington, provides students with the opportunity to work on an entire multicultural, anatomically correct, “virtual family” that includes male and female adults and children as well as a baby, for the ultimate nursing practice experience.

 Simulation allows students to practice collaborative learning to enhance the cognitive, social and leadership skills required in today’s progressive workplace.
 These include computer-generated simulations of complex medical, surgical, pediatric and psychiatric patient care situations including emergencies.
 Competency development also includes pre-programmed conversations for students to practice patient teaching, delegation, multidisciplinary collaboration, and other interpersonal communication skills.

 Clinical rotations for Pre-Licensure BSN program students are scheduled to begin early in the sophomore year, if all nursing school requirements are met to that point.
 SVC’s clinical sites throughout Vermont and Massachusetts, include two Magnet-designated hospitals.

 *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Registered Nurses,